rgreater/ft_server/README.md

 # ft_server
-A Docker container made to run a WordPress site with MariaDB &amp; PHPMyadmin
+A Docker container made to run a WordPress site with MariaDB &amp; phpMyadmin